PrestaShop/PrestaShop/tests/E2E/README.md

 >If you have run only the 13_installation/1_installation_language_equal_to_country.js you need to reinstall PrestaShop in **English** with setting country to **France** So you can launch the other tests

 #### High tests
-If you want to run only the high level and full configuration tests you can run the campaign **High**
+If you want to run the high level and full configuration tests you can run the campaign **High**

 ```
 ➜ npm run high-test -- --URL=FrontOfficeURL --DIR=DownloadDirectory --URLLASTSTABLEVERSION=LaststableversionURL --DB_SERVER=DataBaseServer --DB_USER=DataBaseUser --DB_PASSWD=DataBasePassword --RCLINK=RCDownloadlink --RCTARGET=LastStableVersionLocation --FILENAME=RCFileName